 After an extremely cold and stressful crossing of the North Atlantic from Nuuk, Greenland to Iceland, it was necessary to de-thaw before continuing my journey.
-Iceland's famous “Blue Lagoon" was suggested by my friend Ed Neffinger as a place to visit.
+Iceland's famous “Blue Lagoon" was suggested by my friend Ed Neffinger as an appropriate pilot de-icing facility.

 My original route of flight from Reykjavik, Iceland to Wick, Scotland.
 The route was modified prior to takeoff to fly at 3000 ft and below freezing levels off the coast of Iceland.

 An enormous storm, which would have kept me grounded for the next five days, was moving rapidly towards Iceland from the west.
 My plan was to leave BIRK in the early morning just before the storm hit.
 A large high, parked over the west coast of Ireland provided clockwise rotation and 36 knot tail winds towards Scotland.
 Perfect.

 173 knots ground speed at 6.2 gph.
 I would pay a price for the tremendous tail wind later.
 Wick reported 29 knots gusting to 38 knots right down the runway.

 The landing at Wick, Scotland was like riding a bucking bronco down to the ground.
 After touch down and half stick back to protect the nose wheel, the plane started to climb again.
 I hope Wick ATC would not charge me for multiple landings!
 The taxi to the “Far North Aviation” hanger was practically uncontrollable.
 Thank you Andrew for the tremendous welcome and support during my stay in Scotland.